 Under the Biden administration and led by Walensky, the CDC is expected to take on a larger, more public role in response to the COVID-19 pandemic.
 The agency will be responsible for guiding the distribution of and communication about the COVID-19 vaccine, which is expected to start rolling out to healthcare workers and long-term care residents later this month.

 In a press release in mid-November, Walensky emphasized that the success of a COVID-19 vaccine will hinge on wide and speedy distribution and the public’s willingness to be vaccinated.
-Biden plans for the US to rejoin the World Health Organization (WHO), after President Donald Trump announced in May that the nation would withdraw from the agency, a move set to take effect in July.
+Biden plans for the US to rejoin the World Health Organization (WHO), after President Donald Trump announced in May that the nation would withdraw from the agency.
 Walensky is a former adviser to the WHO and the Joint United Nations Programme on HIV/AIDS.

 This could position her well to shepherd the transition of the US back into the WHO and allow for more collaboration between the CDC and other global partners around the COVID-19 pandemic.
 This likely will be welcomed by pharmaceutical and life sciences companies, many of which are based in the US but operate and sell globally, highlighting the importance of global alliances for the US.
 Providers, payers and employers likely will also welcome the global collaboration, if it could help the US to end the pandemic sooner.